drJeckyll/tumblr-chat-messages-downloader/README.md

 WARNING: If the filename you have chosen already contains content, its original contents will be *overwritten without warning*.

-This script has not yet been tested very well, so it may have bugs, ot not work at all. ~~For instance, it handles cases where the blog password is incorrect very badly, as there are no relevant checks.~~
+This script has not yet been tested very well, so it may have bugs, or not work at all. ~~For instance, it handles cases where the blog password is incorrect very badly, as there are no relevant checks.~~

-Full help message (displayed if no or invlid options are suuplied):
+Full help message (displayed if no or invlid options are supplied):
 ````
 Usage: ./tumblr.php -u username -p password -b blog [-c conversation] [-f filename] [-s] [-d YYYYMMDD]